google/trillian/README.md

  - An experimental **Map** mode that allows transparent storage of arbitrary key:value pairs derived from the contents of a source Log; this is also known as a **log-backed map**.
-In this mode, the key's hash is used to designate a particular leaf of a deep Merkle tree &ndash; sufficiently deep that filled leaves are vastly outnumbered by unfilled leaves, giving a *sparse* Merkle tree.
+In this mode, the key's hash is used to designate a particular leaf of a deep Merkle tree – sufficiently deep that filled leaves are vastly outnumbered by unfilled leaves, giving a *sparse* Merkle tree.
 (A Trillian Map is an *unordered* map; it does not allow enumeration of the Map's keys.)